YasmineSerghini/2023ss_do_ys/coursework.md

 #### Experience

 Relevant professional experience refers to the number of years and months worked in the current role, regardless of the company.
 Side jobs, temporary employment, or non-relevant part-time or full-time employment are not counted.
-Relevance is determined based on the current role or indirectly derived from it.
 Interruptions such as a sabbatical or taken parental leave of up to one year per child are fully credited.
 Experience creates a "curve" that reflects the average salary development in the market.
 In the first year, the resulting increase in comparison to the previous year from experience is 6% on the Base, 4.5% after 5 years, and 2.6% after 10 years.

 ---